Love Is a Fruit of the Spirit: Free Elementary Valentine’s Day Bible Lesson

 Ask:

 Say: Love is a fruit of the Spirit.
 That’s because the Bible says God is love!
 Every time you built a domino chain, the chain was a little different.
 But one thing never changed: Someone had to push over the first domino to start the chain falling.
-We’ll never be good at loving people unless we realize one important thing: Love comes from God.
+We won’t truly be able to show God’s love to others unless we realize one important thing: Love comes from God first.
+It doesn’t start or end with us.

 Read 1 John 4:7.

 Say: This part of the Bible was written in Greek.
 In Greek, there are a lot of different words for love.
 For example, there’s phileo (phil-EH-oh) love, which means brotherly or friendship-type love.
-It’s where we get the city name Philadelphia.
 There’s also eros (EE-ros) love, which is more romantic.
-And there’s storge (STORE-gay) love, which is a natural love you feel, like the way you feel about your parents.
+And there’s storge (STORE-gay) love, which is a natural love you feel, like the way you feel about the people who are most special to you.

 Ask: